Boggart/docker-wine-vnc/README.md

 docker-wine-vnc
 ===============

-A Wine container for Docker, with a vnc server included.
+A Wine container for Docker based on alpine linux, with xvfb and x0vncserver included.